The64thGamer/cheeseepedia/content/n9q3cfd4tsq1iml7/content.md

 ## Acquirement

 Employees could only receive this pin after being an employee at Pizza Time Theatre for 3 consecutive years.
-This pin specifically was given out to employees at the original *San Jose, CA (370 S Winchester Blvd) {{< wiki-link "Pizza Time Theatre" >}}* location who began work at the store's opening or throughout 1977.
+This pin specifically was given out to employees at the original *San Jose, CA (370 S Winchester Blvd) [Pizza Time Theatre]* location who began work at the store's opening or throughout 1977.
 It is unclear if this was also given to the *San Jose, CA (1371 Kooser Rd) Pizza Time Theatre* location employees.